BenjaminTendler/UHF_DWSSFP/README.md

 2. (DW-SSFP Script) Optimised sequence parameters corrected for the 2*pi*n dephasing condition of DW-SSFP (dependent on the target resolution provided in the 'ParameterOptions.m' script)

 3. (DW-SSFP Script) Table of gradient amplitudes associated with 2*pi, 4*pi...2*n*pi dephasing and corresponding q-/b-values.
 Useful for establishing multi-shell protocols or defining b0-equivalent acquisitions

+# Copyright

+Copyright, 2024, University of Oxford.
+All rights reserved